-125. Calculus with Review I - This course covers the material typically taught in the first half of a Calculus I course.
+- 123. A Study of Functions A study of functions including polynomial, rational, exponential, logarithmic, and trigonometric functions.
+These will be explored in their symbolic, numerical, and graphic representations, and connections between each of these representations will be made.
+A graphing calculator is required.
+A student cannot receive credit for both MA 123 and MA 125.
+Four Credits Spring Semester - 125.
+Calculus with Review I This course covers the material typically taught in the first half of a Calculus I course.
 The calculus material is supplemented by reviewing topics of high school mathematics as needed.
 The calculus topics are also taught at a slower pace.
-Topics include function review, limits and continuity, the concept (and definition) of a derivative, and differentiation rules (product rule,

-- quotient rule, chain rule are included).
+Topics include function review, limits and continuity, the concept (and definition) of a derivative, and differentiation rules (product rule, quotient rule, chain rule are included).
 A student cannot receive credit for both MA 125 and MA 123.

-Four Credits Fall Semester - 126.
-Calculus with Review II This course is a continuation of MA 125.
+126. Calculus with Review II - This course is a continuation of MA 125.
 The topics covered are the topics typically taught in the second half of a Calculus I course.
 The calculus material in the course is supplemented by reviewing topics of high school mathematics as needed.
 The calculus topics are also taught at a slower pace.
 Topics include implicit differentiation, applications of differentiation, L'Hospital's rule, Newton's method, the integral, and applications of integration.
 A student cannot receive credit for both MA 126 and MA 131.
-Prerequisite: completion of MA 125 with a grade of C- or better.
+Prerequisite: completion of MA 125 with a grade of C- or better, or permission of instructor.

-Four Credits Spring Semester - 131.
-Calculus I Topics include functions, limits, continuity, differentiation, integration, and applications of the derivative and integral.
+- 131. Calculus I Topics include functions, limits, continuity, differentiation, integration, and applications of the derivative and integral.
 A student cannot receive credit for both MA 131 and MA 126.

 Four Credits Both Semesters - 132.
 Calculus II Topics covered include techniques of integration, applications of the integration, sequences, infinite series, power series, introduction to differential equations, and polar coordinates.
-Prerequisite: completion of MA 126 or MA 131 with a grade of C- or better.
+Prerequisite: completion of MA 126 or MA 131 with a grade of C- or better, or permission of instructor.
 Four Credits Both Semesters - 205.
 Mathematics for Elementary Teachers I A course sequence in mathematics content designed to explore fundamental aspects of the mathematics encountered in grades K-8.
 First semester topics include patterns, problem solving, sets, geometry, operations with whole numbers, rational and real numbers.
 For prospective elementary teachers only.